devonorourke/guano/Rutgers/rutgers_workflow.md

 This process takes place by applying an initial filtering step that filters reads using the most strict criteria (taking the largest instance of an OTU bleed and applying that percentage to filter across true samples); intermediate files are kept to investigate how the index-bleed is distributed on a per-OTU basis.
 I have maintained a [separate document](https://github.com/devonorourke/guano/blob/master/Rutgers/filtering_notes.md) describing the detailed steps used to apply what I feel are the most appropriate filtering strategies for this dataset.
 In addition, data output from these filtering steps is contained in a [supplementary spreadsheet](https://docs.google.com/spreadsheets/d/1OQVuGjC5trpjTDsATPYikvr6J0B_bCLT1yoJc7i8NzQ/edit#gid=1765686535).

 In brief, this amounted to determining the proportion of index bleed _into the mock community_, the proportion of index bleed _from mock community into true samples_, and identifying any OTUs which were clustered yet not identified in the mock fasta file.

-Following data filtering, an initial dataset containing **953 OTUs** and **9,335,697 reads** is reduced to **442 OTUs** and **5,626,434 reads**.
+- Following a conservative data filtering approach, an initial dataset containing **100** samples, **953 OTUs** and **9,335,697 reads** is reduced to **67 samples**, **442 OTUs** and **5,626,434 reads**.
+- The less stringent approach retains signal from all **99 samples**, **454 OTUs**, and **5,655,871 reads**.

  A pair of output files after completing filtering steps are applied to then assign taxonomic information to our remaining reads.
+Following these steps, the `trimd` dataset was used exclusively to assign taxonomy to the OTUs present.

 ## taxonomy assignment
 As described in the [amptk taxonomy](http://amptk.readthedocs.io/en/latest/taxonomy.html) section, the database used to assign taxonomy is derived from the Barcode of Life Database ([BOLD](http://v4.boldsystems.org/)).
 The sequences present in the database we're using are the result of two sequential clustering processes.